 Every video or post got reviewed at the 48-hour mark.
 If a hook worked (above-average CTR or watch-through), they ran more variations of it the next week.
 If it flopped, it was retired.

 Not every viral video drives bio link clicks, and not every small video is a dud.
-The creators who grew fastest knew which content actually drove people off-platform and doubled down on those formats — even when the public metrics were unremarkable.
-Here's how to set up per-post bio link tracking.
+The creators who grew fastest knew which content actually drove people off-platform and doubled down on those formats, even when the public metrics were unremarkable.
+Here is how to set up per-post bio link tracking.

-Bio copy, profile photo, first pinned post, bio link destination — all tested in 7-day cycles.
-The winners were kept, the losers replaced.
-Over 12 months, this compounding effect moved CTR from ~4% to ~18%.
+Bio copy, profile photo, first pinned post, bio link destination.
+All tested in 7-day cycles.
+Winners kept, losers replaced.
+Over 12 months, this compounding effect moved CTR from about 4% to about 18%.

 What they did NOT do